 Tip #6: Assignments + Sticky Notes = Success!

 Research has found that when people write down their thoughts on a piece of paper and then throw the paper away, they mentally discard the thoughts as well.
-This is not only good for your mind but there is also something satisfying about crumpling up a piece of paper with a big assignment written on it in victory.
+This is not only good for your mind but there is also something satisfying about crumpling up a piece of paper with a big assignment written on it.
 I write out all of my assignments and readings for the week and post them where I can see them.
-Then as I complete each assignments I throw that sucker in the trash.
-It’s very rewarding.
+Then as I complete each assignment I throw that sucker in the trash.
+It's very rewarding.